cornell-zhang/catalyst2018/lab3/README.md

 ### Part 1.
 Calculate Hamming Distance
 First, navigate to the comment section that says, "Part 1: Calculate Hamming Distance".
 This is where you will implement the first part of this lab assignment.
 In this part, you will calculate the hamming distance between the test digit(we have already provided this a little further up in the code), and each of the digits in the training set.

-*HINT*: This method can be implemented very elegantly, if you exploit the Digit class.
+*HINT*: This method can be implemented very elegantly, if you exploit the methods of the Digit class.

 ```diff
 - Sign-Off Milestone: